Joanna Murray-Smith: Notable productions

 Many of Murray-Smith's plays have been performed around the world.
 Honour has been produced in more than three dozen countries, including productions on Broadway and at the Royal National Theatre in London.

 Honour was created in 1995 when Murray-Smith was studying in the writing program at Columbia University in New York.
 There, the play's first public appearance was in a reading with Meryl Streep, Sam Waterston, and Kyra Sedgwick.
 The play was then performed at the Belasco Theatre on Broadway in 1998 with Jane Alexander, Robert Foxworth, Laura Linney and Enid Graham; it earned Tony Award nominations for Alexander and Graham.
 It was performed at London's Royal National Theatre with Eileen Atkins who won best actress in the Laurence Olivier Awards for the role.
 Its West End performance took place at Wyndham's Theatre in 2006 with Diana Rigg, Martin Jarvis, and Natascha McElhone.
 The play was remounted in London in 2018 at the Park Theatre, starring Henry Goodman and Imogen Stubbs in the lead roles.

 Ridge's Lovers was performed in New York under the direction of Brian Leahy Doyle.
-Honour, Nightfall, Rapture, Ninety, Fury and Day One, a Hotel, Evening have all had staged readings or productions at the annual New York Stage and Film Festival at Vassar College.

 Scenes from a Marriage was performed in January 2008 at the Belgrade Theatre, Coventry, directed by Trevor Nunn, with Iain Glen and Imogen Stubbs.
 Nunn recast the production for its West End season at the St James Theatre in 2013; Olivia Williams and Mark Bazeley played the warring couple.
 The adaptation was produced in Australia at Queensland Theatre in 2017 starring Marta Dusseldorp and her husband Ben Winspear.

 The Female of the Species, based on events in the life of Germaine Greer, opened in the West End at the Vaudeville Theatre in July 2008, directed by Roger Michell and starring Eileen Atkins.
 A Broadway production, originally planned for 2008 with Annette Bening was postponed.
 It was nominated for Best New Comedy in the 2009 Olivier Awards.
 In February and March 2010, the play was staged at the Geffen Playhouse in Los Angeles with David Arquette and Bening.
 Charles Isherwood of The New York Times wrote about this production: "The Female of the Species is not just antifeminist.
 In its depiction of women as variously pompous, deluded, self-obsessed, hypocritical, sexually obsequious or just plain crazy, it comes closer to being antifemale."